-- C) Next, the Health Plan shall refer to "Reference Tables and Data Submission.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder to map the remaining provider types to PNA Provider Categories. - D) The mapping shall be completed in two steps: - 1.
-First the Health Plan shall use the "PNA Provider Type Ref" table to map Provider Types to the PNA Category (i.e. PNA CAT). - 2.
-For records where the PNA Category variable is "Various" after mapping the table to the Health Plan's list of providers, the Health Plan shall use the "PNA Provider Specialty Ref" table to map the remaining providers to the PNA Category. - E) Since PCPs were identified and grouped as "Primary Care (Adult)" or "Primary Care (Child)" based on the first step, the Health Plan shall group the remaining providers with a PNA Category of "Primary Care" into "Non-PCP Primary Care Providers".
-Similarly, behavioral health providers who do not fit into other behavioral health categories shall be classified as "All Other Behavioral Health Providers." - F) The Health Plan shall parse the following single "PNA Category" into two PNA Categories based on information available to the Health Plan: - 1.
-Parse "Interpreters" into Sign Language Interpreters and Other Language Interpreters - Parse "Emergency Medical Transportation" providers into "Emergency Medical Transportation (ground)" and "Emergency Medical Transportation (air)" providers. - G) The Health Plan shall use the information in the "Provider Group-PNA Category" tab to map any remaining PNA provider category to Provider Group.
+- g.
+Chore Service Providers - C) Beginning with providers of Specialized Services (Provider Type S1), the Health Plan shall identify the following sub-types: - 1.
+Environmental Accessibility Adaptations Providers - 2.
+Moving Assistance Providers - 3.
+Home Maintenance Providers - 4.
+Other Specialized Services Providers - D) Next, the Health Plan shall refer to "Reference Tables and Data Submission.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder to map the remaining provider types to PNA Provider Categories. - E) The mapping shall be completed in two steps: - 1.
+First the Health Plan shall use the "PNA Provider Type Ref" table to map Provider Types to the PNA Category (i.e. PNA\CAT). - 2.
+For records where the PNA Category variable is "Various\" after mapping the table to the Health Plan's list of providers, the Health Plan shall use the "PNA Provider Specialty Ref" table to map the remaining providers to the PNA Category. - F) All Primary Care Providers, including those classified as PCPs and grouped as "Primary Care (Adult)" or "Primary Care (Child)" based on the first step, as well as other Primary Care Providers who were not classified as PCPs, shall be grouped into "Primary Care Providers." - By contrast, behavioral health providers who do not fit into other behavioral health categories shall be classified as "All Other Behavioral Health Providers."

-- H) The Health Plan shall use the tab labeled "Geographic Groupings" to parse provider practice zip codes into island, as well as "urban" versus "rural."
-Therefore, any given provider's practice may be grouped into a variable called Island_Rurality where a given provider's practice location may, for example, be "Oahu-Urban" or "Kauai-Rural". - I) Rules for classifying/counting providers: - 1.
+- G) The Health Plan shall parse the following single "PNA Category" into two PNA Categories based on information available to the Health Plan: - 1.
+Parse "Interpreters" into Sign Language Interpreters and Other Language Interpreters - 2.
+Parse "Emergency Medical Transportation" providers into "Emergency Medical Transportation (ground)" and "Emergency Medical Transportation (air)" providers. - H) The Health Plan shall use the information in the "Provider Group-PNA Category" tab to map any remaining PNA provider category to Provider Group. - I) The Health Plan shall use the tab labeled "Geographic Groupings" to parse provider practice zip codes into island, as well as "urban" versus "rural."
+Therefore, any given provider's practice may be grouped into a variable called Island\Rurality where a given provider's practice location may, for example, be "Oahu-Urban" or "Kauai-Rural". - J) Rules for classifying/counting providers: - 1.
 If a provider practices on two islands, the provider may be included on each island. - If a provider has two practice locations on the same island, but both are rural or both are urban, the Health Plan must select one of the practice locations as the primary location to avoid double counting the provider. - 3.
 If a provider has two practice locations on the same island, but one is rural and the other is urban, the Health Plan may count the provider twice. - 4.
-In cases where a provider is counted two times, the Statewide Data should reflect a deduplicated count of providers such that the provider is not counted twice in the total number of contracted providers in any given PNA Provider Category. - 5.
-A provider may only be considered in one PNA Provider Category in a Provider Group.
-For example, if a provider has two specialties under the Provider Group of "Specialists" (e.g. a provider who is a cardiologist and an endocrinologist), the provider may only be listed once based either on which specialty is more prominent in the members they serve, or based on which specialty is listed as their Primary Taxonomy Code.
-Two exceptions are noted:
+In cases where a provider is counted two times, the Statewide

+Data should reflect a deduplicated count of providers such that